Super Bowl programming on Nickelodeon: Nickelodeon Super Duper Super Bowl Pregame Spectacular (2021)

 Nickelodeon also participated in tie-ins for Super Bowl LV, also televised by CBS.
 Nickelodeon aired a half-hour special, The Nickelodeon Super Duper Super Bowl Pregame Spectacular, which was hosted by Gabrielle Nevaeh Green and Lex Lumpkin.
 It featured "Nick-ified" season highlights, and other segments previewing the game.
 The special premiered on February 5, 2021, and repeated throughout Super Bowl weekend.

 Although a full Nickelodeon telecast was not aired (as the Super Bowl was broadcast only by CBS to maximize viewership), CBS and Nickelodeon produced themed content throughout the game for its social media platforms, including video highlights presented by Noah Eagle and Green with similar visual effects to the Wild Card Game broadcast, which were also featured during the main CBS telecast during the halftime show.
 A special NFL-themed edition of Unfiltered also aired as a segment during the CBS pre-game show.

+Super Bowl LVIII simulcast (2024)

+On August 1, 2023, it was announced that Nickelodeon would air a kid-focused simulcast of Super Bowl LVIII from Allegiant Stadium in Paradise, Nevada on February 11, 2024.